 Much evidence and casual observation suggest that investors' risk appetite varies over time.
 What explains that variation?
-The classic consumption-based asset pricing model provides some intuition: in this model, the price of risk is the product of the representative agent's variance of consumption growth and the agent's degree of risk aversion (as determined by the curvature of the agent's utility function; see Cochrane 2005, p.
-17).
-The classic version of the model is too stylized to be useful in practice; for example, the assumption that consumption growth is the only source of risk is too restrictive.
+The classic consumption-based asset pricing model provides some intuition: In this simple model, the price of risk is the product of the representative agent's variance of consumption growth and her degree of risk aversion (as determined by the curvature of her utility function); see Cochrane 2005, p.
+17. This model is too stylized to be useful in practice; for example, the assumption that consumption growth is the only source of risk is too restrictive.
 But the model is helpful because it suggests that risk appetite may vary for two broad reasons: shifts in the economic outlook and in investors' risk preferences.
 We consider each of these in turn.